ankitbit/Introduction-to-Econometrics/orientation.md

 Ask access to:
 Lastpass shared folders
 Clone the Git repository of the cien_ds package locally following the instructions here: https://bitbucket.org/cienbcn/cien-ds/src/a6b4d62abc1e4482db2e80f626e61bef99f6128a/docs/git.md

+## 4. Installing the Cien-DS
+This documentation will take you through the process of installing the Cien DS package.

+- Prerequisites For the installation, you need:

+  + Ubuntu 16.04
+  + Python 2.7
+  + pip 9.0.1
+  + Git
+  + A BitBucket account.
+Once ready, ask a Cien dev manager to add you as member of the BitBucket group.
+  + A LastPass account.
+Once ready, ask a Cien dev manager to share the Shared-Data Science folder with you.
+  + Downloading the repository
+The project repository is located on BitBucket.
+Download it with git:

+`$ git clone git@bitbucket.org:cienbcn/cien-ds.git`

+Installing the requirements
+Change directory to the following location:

+`$ cd cien-ds/job_runner`
+The Cien DS package depends on some other Python packages.
+Install them by issuing the following commands:

+$ pip install -r requirements.txt
+$ sudo python -m nltk.downloader -d /usr/share/nltk_data words stopwords wordnet Setting the environment variables
+Go to LastPass and copy to clipboard the contents of the bash profile DS note, located in the Shared-Data Science folder.

+Then, paste the contents of the note at the end of the ~/.bashrc file.
+Save and close.

+Finally, close and open the terminal to make the changes effective.